jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * Asia
 * Europe
 * N America (includes Canada, USA and Mexico)
-* S America (restcountries in the Americas)
+* S America (the rest of the countries in the Americas)
 * Antarctica
 * Oceania (various definitions for Oceania exist, but here we opted for this one: https://en.wikipedia.org/wiki/List_of_Oceanian_countries_by_population)

 ### General notes on location information

-If you don’t have a detailed description of the Geolocation-Coordinates enter the following sentence into the __Observation__-Column: The GPS coordinates were approximated to the closest geographic location described in the reference.
+If you don’t have a detailed description of the geolocation-coordinates enter the following sentence into the __Observation__-Column: The GPS coordinates were approximated to the closest geographic location described in the reference.
 Sometimes the Lat and Long given in the paper do NOT match the study area.
 In this case enter the following in the __Observation__-Column: GPS co-ordinates cited exactly as reported in original paper.
 These do not match written study site description.

 __Pay attention to the means:__ We don’t calculate ranges e.g. for mean matrices.
 In that case we enter NC for “not calculated” into the columns LatDeg, LatMin, LatSec, LatNS, LonDeg, LonMin, LonSec, LonWE and Altitude.
 In columns Country and Continent we separate with “;” if the study was located on more than one country / continent.

-This is how it possibly looks like (this is a 6x6 mean (the upper one) and individual (the lower one) matrix for the algea Alaria_nana)
+This is how it possibly looks like (this is a 6x6 mean (the upper one) and individual (the lower one) matrix for the algae Alaria_nana)

 ![Geolocation](images/Alaria_location.png)